nafarlee/git-good/README.md

 ### Branches

-This is probably the Git feature that is the most confusing, which is a shame, as it is also one of the most powerful.
+This is probably the git feature that is the most confusing, which is a shame, as it is also one of the most powerful.

-Here goes nothing!

-Up until this point, you have probably imagined Git's representation of the project history as a linear list of snapshots in order from oldest to newest.
+Up until this point, you have probably imagined git's representation of the project history as a linear list of snapshots in order from oldest to newest.

 Honestly, this is actually spot on, provided one thing: The project has never had a branch other than master.